CFAES Give Today

 • Cost is $25 per club per year (no member dues need to be collected)

-Anyone who is an approved 4-H volunteer can start a SPIN club.
+Anyone who is an approved 4-H volunteer can start a SPARK club.
 To find out how to become an approved 4-H volunteer, click here.
-SPIN Clubs can also be run in a classroom or after-school setting by interested teachers.
+SPARK Clubs can also be run in a classroom or after-school setting by interested teachers.

-How do I start a SPIN Club in Medina County?
+How do I start a Special Interest Club in Medina County?

 First, select a topic area that you are very familiar with and would like to help youth learn in a fun, hands-on way.
-Next, call the Medina County Extension Office SPIN club Coordinator, Rachel Chapman at 330-661-6405 or the main office at 330-725-4911.
-Extension staff will walk you through the registration process and help you identify when and where to start your SPIN Club.
+Next, call the Medina County Extension Office SPARK club Coordinator, Rachel Chapman at 330-661-6405 or the main office at 330-725-4911.
+Extension staff will walk you through the registration process and help you identify when and where to start your SPARK Club.